Bjarne Walle (1911-1989): A Life Carved in Wood and Stories

 About the Author

-For more articles visit Dayne’s Discoveries Blog, like Dayne’s Discoveries Facebook Page to keep updated with new publications, or Contact Dayne to share any information, stories, or photographs relating to Bjarne Walle.
+For more articles visit Dayne’s Discoveries Blog, browse our online shop, or contact us to share information, stories, or photographs relating to Bjarne Walle.

 Blog at WordPress.com.